thebrewery-craft-templates/vue-starter-kit/package.json.md

 ## [`engines`](https://docs.npmjs.com/files/package.json#engines)

-This field allows you to define specific versions for globally installed runtimes and tooling, such as [Node](https://nodejs.org) and [Yarn](https://yarnpkg.com).
+This field allows you to define specific versions for globally installed runtimes and tooling, such as [Node](https://nodejs.org).
 Ensuring that everyone on your team meets a minimum version threshold can vastly simplify debugging issues that only some developers experience.

 ## [`browserlist`](https://flaviocopes.com/package-json/#browserslist)